burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > The only exception for virtual function declaration is allowed and it is about the return type.
 The derived class version of a *"virtual function"* may return a pointer or a reference to a more specialized type than the base.
 The technical term used in relation to these return types is *covariance*.
 [4, p.576].

 When you're calling a function using the scope resolution `operator::` that ensures that the virtual mechanism built in the language **is not used at all**.
-And this call will be resolved at compile time.
+This call will be resolved at compile time.

 We said that objects must be manipulated through pointers or references to invoke a virtual mechanism, because in the case of manipulating an object directly (rather than through a pointer or references) - its exact type is known to the compiler.
-In that case, runtime polymorphism is not needed, and the call will be done without using vptr's.
+In that case, runtime polymorphism is not needed, and the call will be done without using vptrs.

 A virtual function invoked from a constructor, or a destructor reflects that the object is partially constructed.
 It's easier to remember it in the following way - *during constructor, or destructor invocation the virtual mechanism is not used at all*.

 ## Override Specification (from C++11)
 The **override specification** ([cpp reference details](https://en.cppreference.com/w/cpp/language/override)) of a virtual function guarantees that you have not made any mistakes in the function signatures at the time of writing.
 It safeguards you and your team from forgetting to virtual function signature in the base or derived class at the same time.

-The use of `override` is optional, but being explicit allows the compiler to catch mistakes, such as misspellings of function names or slight differences between the type of virtual functions.
-Let's describe in details.
+The use of `override` is optional, but being explicit allows the compiler to catch mistakes, such as misspellings of function names or slight differences between the types of virtual functions.
+Let's describe it in detail.

 It can be a situation when the function is intended to `override` something, but due to a mistake, it is a new `virtual`function.
-In the case of, using `override` will remove this problem.
+In this case, using `override` will remove this problem.

 Better to not repeat `virtual` in a derived class, but if you want to be explicit, use `override`.

 > B. Stroustrup: "That it’s illogical that virtual is a prefix and override is a suffix.
-This is part of the price we pay for compatibility and stability over the decades.
+This is part of the price we have paid for compatibility and stability over the decades.
 Curiously, override is not a keyword; it is what is called a contextual keyword.
-E.g. It can be used as an identifier."
+E.g. it can be used as an identifier."

 ```cpp
 struct Base